A Tale Of The Watch That I’ve Owned For 3 Years – The Seiko Sumo Review

 For instance, the watch crystal uses Seiko’s Hardlex crystal, which is an improved version of mineral crystal.
 It’s tough and resistant to impact, but I found it is not scratch resistant.

 Scratches, big and small are present on top of my crystal.
-I’m not sure if it’s because I’d bang them into concrete walls clumsily many times before, but for Seiko to not put a sapphire on a watch at this price is very hard to understand.
+I’m not sure if it’s because I’d bang them into concrete walls clumsily many times before, but for Seiko to not put a sapphire on a watch at this price is quite hard to understand.

 Hardlex crystal is still a mineral crystal, and it’s not as good as sapphire to protect our watches from scratches.
 Notice also the chippings on my Sumo’s bezel insert…